Size Guide

 Pre-shrink notes

-All Roll Society pearl-weave gis arrive pre-shrunk.
+Most pearl-weave gis ship pre-shrunk.
 Cold wash on a delicate cycle, hang-dry, no tumble — and an A2 stays an A2.
-Hot wash + tumble dry will pull the body in roughly half a size; that's on the laundry, not the gi.
+Hot wash plus tumble dry will pull the body in roughly half a size; that's on the laundry, not the gi.

 Belts